 - Comply with all applicable laws, including, without limitation, state and federal patient privacy laws, intellectual property laws, export control laws, tax laws, and regulatory requirements;

-- Review and comply with notices sent by FDNA concerning the Services; and
+- Review and comply with notices sent by FDNA concerning the Use of the Website;

-- Use the Services in a professional manner.
+- Use the Website in a professional manner.

 You hereby undertake never to take the following actions:

-- Duplicate, license, sublicense, publish, broadcast, transmit, distribute, perform, display, sell, rebrand, or otherwise transfer information found on FDNA (excluding content posted by you) except as permitted in this Agreement or as expressly authorized by FDNA;
+- Duplicate, license, sublicense, publish, broadcast, transmit, distribute, perform, display, sell, rebrand, or otherwise transfer Content found on FDNA Website except as permitted in this Terms or as expressly authorized by FDNA;

-- Reverse engineer, decompile, disassemble, decipher or otherwise attempt to derive the source code for any underlying intellectual property used to provide the Services, or any part thereof;
+- Reverse engineer, decompile, disassemble, decipher or otherwise attempt to derive the source code for any underlying intellectual property used to provide the Website, or any part thereof;

-- Utilize or copy information, content or any data you view on and/or obtain from FDNA to provide any service that is competitive, in FDNA’s sole discretion, with FDNA;
+- Utilize or copy Content, or any data you view on and/or obtain from the Website to provide any service that is competitive, in FDNA’s sole discretion, with FDNA;

 - Imply or state, directly or indirectly, that you are affiliated with or endorsed by FDNA unless you have entered into a written agreement with FDNA;

-- Adapt, modify or create derivative works based on FDNA or technology underlying the Services, or other Users’ content, in whole or part;
+- Adapt, modify or create derivative works based on FDNA or technology underlying the Website, or other Content, in whole or part;

-- Rent, lease, loan, trade, sell/re-sell access to FDNA or any information therein, or the equivalent, in whole or part;
+- Rent, lease, loan, trade, sell/re-sell access to FDNA or any Content therein, or the equivalent, in whole or part;

 - Sell, sponsor, or otherwise monetize any service or functionality of FDNA, without the express written permission of FDNA.

-- Deep-link to the Site for any purpose, (i.e. including a link to a FDNA web page other than FDNA’s home page) unless expressly authorized in writing by FDNA;
+- Deep-link to the Website for any purpose, (i.e. including a link to a FDNA web page other than FDNA’s home page) unless expressly authorized in writing by FDNA;

-- Remove any copyright, trademark, insignia or other proprietary rights notices contained in or on the Services, including those of both FDNA and any of its licensors;
+- Remove any copyright, trademark, insignia or other proprietary rights notices contained in or on the Website, including those of both FDNA and any of its licensors;

-- Collect, use, copy, or transfer any information, including, but not limited to, personally identifiable information obtained from FDNA except as expressly permitted in this Agreement or as the owner of such information may expressly permit;
+- Collect, use, copy, or transfer any Content, including, but not limited to, personally identifiable information obtained from FDNA except as expressly permitted in this Terms or as the owner of such information may expressly permit;

 - Infringe or use FDNA’s brand, logos and/or trademarks, including, without limitation, using the word “FDNA” in any business name, email, or URL or including FDNA’s trademarks and logos or as expressly permitted by FDNA;